ovh/docs/pages/platform/metrics/protocol_influxdb/guide.en-gb.md

 ### Query parameters

 Natively an InfluxQL requests expects two parameter `q` and `db`.
 As in metrics application the database notion doesn't exist the `db` parameter is optional.
 By default the time parameters are rendered with an **rfc3339** string.
 To get a time value, you will need to specify `epoch` as query parameter with the wanted unit.
-The supported one on the Metrics Data Platform are: `ms`, `us` and `ns`.
+The supported ones on the Metrics Data Platform are: `ms`, `us` and `ns`.

 ### Use InfluxQL to query data from sources that were not pushed on the Influx format